riddleling/iOS-OCR-Server/README.md

 1. Launch the app and the server will start automatically
 2. Access the displayed IP address from any device on the same network
 3. Upload images to get text recognition results
-4. Can also be integrated into your applications via API interface
+4. Integrate the service into your applications via API

 - **OCR Test: Open a web browser on your computer and navigate to the IP address displayed by this app to perform an OCR test.**